yvonnesarah/image-search-app/README.md

 The Image Search App allows users to search for images based on specific keywords.
 Using the Unsplash API, it fetches up to 1000 unique and high-quality images that are displayed along with descriptions.
 The app features a clean, modern design and is fully responsive, adjusting to mobile and desktop views.
 It's perfect for quickly searching for images of anything—cats, dogs, nature, or anything else you're curious about.

 ## 🛠 Prerequisites
+Before running the app, ensure you have the following:
+* A modern web browser (Chrome, Firefox, Safari, Edge)
-Before running the app, ensure you have an Unsplash API key.
-You can get one by signing up at Unsplash Developer.
+* An Unsplash API key – You can get one by signing up at Unsplash Developer.
+* Basic internet connection to fetch images from the API.

 ## 📋 Features
 * Search Functionality: Search for images by entering any keyword.